raspberrypilearning/octapi-calculating-pi/en/step_4.md

 --- /hints ---

-+ Create another variable called `answer` and then calculate the value of the whole first term in the sequence - this will be the `purple` variable divided by 2
++ Create another variable called `answer` and then calculate the value of the whole first term in the sequence - this will be the `purple` variable divided by 2.

+You can check your code at this point by adding in a line to print the value of `answer` and checking that it equals √2/2 or 0.7071067811865476.

 So far we have calculated the value of the first term of the infinite series, however it will not be a very precise approximation of π.
 The more **iterations** through the series we do, the more accurate the result becomes.
 Here are the first two terms in the infinite series: